Mlaiel/iacherie/docs/reports/WORLDWIDE_MULTILINGUAL_IMPLEMENTATION_COMPLETE.md

 4. **Indigenous Respect** with comprehensive support for native languages
 5. **Regional Adaptation** for global content creator communications

-This achievement positions the Ainflue platform as the **world's most comprehensive multilingual content creation platform**, exceeding international standards for language support and cultural sensitivity.
+This achievement positions the IA Chérie platform as the **world's most comprehensive multilingual content creation platform**, exceeding international standards for language support and cultural sensitivity.

 ---
 *Implementation validated with 100/100 compliance score*